Ombitasvir, paritaprevir, and ritonavir

-Ombitasvir, paritaprevir, and ritonavir (Technivie) is a combination medicine used to treat genotype 4 chronic hepatitis C in adults without cirrhosis.
-This medicine is sometimes given together with another drug called ribavirin.
+Ombitasvir, paritaprevir, and ritonavir (Technivie) is a combination antiviral medicine used to treat genotype 4 chronic hepatitis C virus (HCV) in adults without cirrhosis or with a certain type of cirrhosis (compensated cirrhosis). ombitasvir, paritaprevir, and ritonavir is given together with another drug called ribavirin.

 Ombitasvir, paritaprevir, and ritonavir may also be used for purposes not listed in this medication guide.

 If you have ever had hepatitis B, Technivie can cause this condition to come back or get worse.
 You will need frequent blood tests to check your liver function.